Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

 \section{Numerical examples}

 In this section, we first introduce the two test functions on which we will test the algorithm, namely Ackley and Rastrigin.\cite{jamil_literature_2013,rastrigin_systems_1974} We then study CAST numerically and compare it with classical SA where the temperature follows either an inverse logarithmic or geometric decay.
 We perform various experiments in order to understand the effect of the various parameters and to compare performance in low and high dimensions.
-All code, algorithms and figure generating, is available at
+All code used to run the algorithms and generate the figures is available at